Medical Record Costs as Recoverable Case Expenses: What Every Attorney Should Know

 6 min read

-• Certification fees when you need official records
+• Certification fees for official or custodian records

-I absolutely consider medical record costs recoverable.
-It helps create efficiency in the process and ensures that necessary evidence is properly obtained.
+I consider medical record costs recoverable.
+It creates efficiency in the process and ensures that necessary evidence is properly obtained.

 Former State Court Judge